Skip to main content

 ERP stands for Enterprise Resource Planning and is the umbrella term for the software used to support (almost) all processes within an organization.

-For many e-commerce organizations, the ERP system is a spider in the web to allow different processes and departments to work together more efficiently, and thus to largely automate them.
+For many e-commerce organizations, the ERP system is a spider in the web to allow different processes and departments to work together more efficiently and, thus, essentially automate them.

-That is why a PIM is usually seen as the necessary addition to an ERP.
+A PIM is usually seen as a necessary addition to an ERP.
 You could say that an ERP is the beating heart of the organization that keeps all movements active, while a PIM system ensures that all product information is pumped in the right direction, thanks to this beating heart.

 PIM versus PCM

 PCM stands for Product Content Management and is the most logical comparison with a PIM system.
-However, a PCM is sometimes also described as a Product Catalog Management, although this does not make much difference in the comparison with a PIM.
+However, a PCM is sometimes also described as a Product Catalog Management, although this does not make much difference compared with a PIM.

-A PCM is in principle a standard functionality within most e-commerce solutions, such as Magento and Shopify.
-This mainly concerns enriching product data, such as adding descriptions, attributes, images, and so on.
+A PCM is a standard functionality within most e-commerce solutions, such as Magento and Shopify.
+This mainly concerns enriching product data, such as adding descriptions, attributes, images, etc.

-A PIM system does basically the same thing, with three very important additions:
+A PIM system does the same thing, with three significant additions:

-• Collection & connection: collections of product data are collected in one place and connected to each other.
+• Collection & connection: collections of product data are collected in one place and connected.

 • Quality; the consistency and integrity of data are created, making errors easier to find and making adjustments faster and more efficiently.